Skip to content

 Running the Colorado Example

-The main example harmonizes three datasets for Colorado fire risk analysis:
+The main example harmonizes four datasets for Colorado fire risk analysis:

 Programmatic Usage